-Project Healing Waters Fly Fishing (PHWFF) is a 501c(3) non-profit organization incorporated in Maryland that is dedicated to the physical and emotional rehabilitation of injured and disabled military service personnel and disabled veterans through fly fishing and associated activities including education and outings.
-With over 200 Programs nationwide, the programs provides basic fly fishing, fly casting, fly tying and rod building classes, along with clinics participants ranging from beginners who have never fished before, to those with prior fly fishing and tying experience who are adapting their skills to their new abilities.
+Project Healing Waters (PHW) is a 501c(3) nonprofit organization incorporated in Maryland that is dedicated to the physical and emotional rehabilitation of injured and disabled military service personnel and disabled Veterans through fly fishing and associated activities including education and outings.
+With 183 Programs nationwide, the programs provides basic fly fishing, fly casting, fly tying and rod building classes, along with clinics participants ranging from beginners who have never fished before, to those with prior fly fishing and tying experience who are adapting their skills to their new abilities.
 All fly fishing and tying equipment is provided to the participants at no cost.
 Fishing trips, both one day, and multi-day are also provided free of charge to participants.
 It is much more than a one-time fishing trip.
-Project Healing Waters Fly Fishing (PHWFF) began in 2005 serving wounded military service members at Walter Reed Army Medical Center returning from combat in Iraq and Afghanistan.
-Since then, PHWFF has expanded nationwide, establishing its highly successful program in Department of Defense hospitals, Warrior Transition Units, and Veterans Affairs Medical Centers and clinics..PHWFF is unique in that our volunteers are teaching classes on an on-going, long-term basis.
+Project Healing Waters (PHW) began in 2005 serving wounded military service members at Walter Reed Army Medical Center returning from combat in Iraq and Afghanistan.
+Since then, PHW has expanded nationwide, establishing its highly successful program in Department of Defense hospitals, Warrior Transition Units, and Veterans Affairs Medical Centers and clinics.
+PHW is unique in that our volunteers are teaching classes on an on-going, long-term basis.
 It is much more than a one-day fishing trip.
-For many participants, particularly disabled veterans, the socialization, and camaraderie of the classes are just as important as the fishing outings and provide them a new activity.
+For many participants, the socialization and camaraderie of the classes are just as important as the fishing outings and provide them a new activity.

-The Project Healing Waters Fly Fishing program provides basic fly fishing, fly casting, fly tying and rod building classes, along with clinics participants ranging from beginners who have never fished before, to those with prior fly fishing and tying experience who are adapting their skills to their new abilities.
+The Project Healing Waters program provides basic fly fishing, fly casting, fly tying, and rod building classes, along with clinics for participants ranging from beginners who have never fished before to those with prior fly fishing and tying experience who are adapting their skills to their new abilities.
 All fly fishing and tying equipment is provided to the participants at no cost.
-Fishing trips, both one day and multi-day, are also provided free of charge to participants.
-PHWFF is unique in that our volunteers are teaching classes on an on-going, long term basis.
-It is much more than a one day fishing trip.
-For many participants, particularly disabled veterans, the socialization and camaraderie of the classes are just as important as the fishing outings, and provide them a new activity.
+Fishing trips, both one-day and multi-day, are also provided free of charge to participants.
+PHW is unique in that our volunteers are teaching classes on an ongoing, long-term basis.
+It is much more than a one-day fishing trip.
+For many participants, the socialization and camaraderie of the classes are just as important as the fishing outings, and provide them a new activity.

-PHWFF relies on the generosity of individuals as well as private and corporate donors.
-PHWFF also solicits foundation grants and government funding.
-After a thorough vetting process, PHWFF is part of the Combined Federal Campaign (CFC #82526).
+PHW relies on the generosity of individuals as well as private and corporate donors.
+PHW also solicits foundation grants and government funding.
+After a thorough vetting process, PHW is part of the Combined Federal Campaign (CFC #82526).

-PHWFF Participants are defined as the individuals receiving the benefits of PHWFF program activities (e.g. Fly Fishing 101 classes, casting instruction, fly tying classes, rod building classes and fishing outings, etc.) on an ongoing basis.
-PHWFF Participants can be Military Service personnel (i.e., Active or Reserve Component, including Reserve and National Guard) or Disabled Veterans who meet our eligibility requirements:
+PHW Participants are defined as the individuals receiving the benefits of PHW program activities (e.g. Fly Fishing 101 classes, casting instruction, fly tying classes, rod building classes, and fishing outings, etc.) on an ongoing basis.
+PHW Participants can be Military Service personnel (i.e., Active or Reserve Component, including Reserve and National Guard) or Veterans who meet our eligibility requirements: